-Storebrand's core business is managed and reported based on the following segments: Savings, Insurance and Guaranteed $Pension^6$.
+Storebrand's core business is managed and reported based on the following segments: Savings, Insurance and Guaranteed $Pension^6$ .

 - Savings consists of long-term saving for retirement without guarantees.
-The main products are unit-linked insurance and defined contribution pensions for companies and individuals in Norway and Sweden. - Insurance consists of risk products.
-Storebrand Livsforsikring provides personal risk products in the Norwegian retail markets and employee-related and pension-related insurance in the Norwegian and Swedish corporate markets. - Guaranteed Pension comprises of long-term pension savings with a guaranteed rate of return or guaranteed benefits.
+The segment includes defined contribution pensions in Norway and Sweden. - Insurance consists of personal risk products in the Norwegian and Swedish retail markets and pension-related insurance in the Norwegian and Swedish corporate markets. - Guaranteed Pension comprises of long-term pension savings with a guaranteed rate of return or guaranteed benefits.
 The area includes defined benefit pensions in Norway and Sweden, paid-up policies and individual capital and pension insurance.